Understanding the Japan Business Visa Landscape

 Pro tip: Never book non-refundable flights until you have visa in hand.
 Mariam, a Dubai-based architect, learned this the hard way when her application required additional documentation during the Golden Week rush period, delaying her visa by 10 days.

-Fee Structure 2025
+Fee Structure 2026

-Hidden Costs to Budget:
+Additional Costs to Budget:

-- Document attestation: AED 150-300
+- Document attestation and notarization: AED 150-300

-- Courier services (if using): AED 100
+- Courier services for passport return: AED 100

-- Travel to embassy/consulate: Variable
+- Travel to VFS center in Dubai or Abu Dhabi: Variable

 Overcoming Common Application Challenges